 Each year, the National Mental Health Commission (the Commission) publishes a report on the state of Australia's mental health system.
-In 2023, the Commission is refreshing its reporting approach, through the National Report Card 2023.
-Using an empirically-based and simplified approach, the Report Card 2023 provides a succinct, consistent and informative report to promote transparency and track whole-of-life outcomes for people living with mental health concerns.
+In the last National Report Card 2023, the Commission refreshed its reporting approach, drawing on a small number of meaningful core indicators to inform the Commission's assessment of how the system is performing.